TimRichter/CId/README.md

 ### DecProp.lidr

 Attempt to model decidable propositions using interfaces.
-Doesn't typecheck.
+Overlapping implementation...
-Not really used so far...
+Not used anywhere...

 ### Prop.lidr